msayers1/gradebook_csc212/README.md

 **'why was development like this important to your group?'**
 - This development was important because it was a learning experience for all involved.
 This is a real project where all group members were able to contribute what they've learned to practical use.
-The gradebook will also alleviate the stessors of know where each individual stands in regards to their grade to the class.
+The gradebook will also alleviate the stessors of know where each individual stands in regards to their grade for the data structures class.

 **clear, conscientious comments embedded within the your code**